 Sun World Restaurant

-Rice noodle rolls with XO sauce and sesame balls from
+Rice noodle rolls with XO sauce and sesame balls

-Tucked away on the corner of Khyber Pass and York St, this Newmarket gem is one of the best yum cha restaurants in town.
+Tucked away on the corner of Khyber Pass and York Street, this Newmarket gem is one of the best yum cha restaurants in town.
 Sun World has all the staples, from the steamed pork buns to the har gow (steamed shrimp) dumplings, but it’s the rice noodles with XO sauce that take centre stage at this restaurant.
 The dish consists of large noodle sheets that have been rolled and cut into smaller sections, then doused in a spicy seafood sauce, otherwise referred to as ‘XO.’
 The sesame balls also cannot go amiss.
-These fried, chewy morsels are filled with steaming-hot, gooey sesame and sugar paste and it’s impossible to stop at just one.
+These fried, chewy morsels are filled with steaming-hot, gooey sesame and sugar paste, and it’s almost impossible to stop at just one.

 Grand Harbour Restaurant

-Oysters with salted egg sauce and egg tarts from
+Oysters with salted egg sauce and egg tarts

 Tempura prawn rice rolls